 Junior Surf Coaching

-Our coaches are parent volunteers or life guard volunteers and if you wish to assist we are always looking for new helpers.
+Our coaches are parent volunteers or lifeguard volunteers and if you wish to assist we are always looking for new helpers.

 The club policy is that each child must have a parent/guardian on the beach while their child is involved in Junior Surf.
-We need parents to assist in the water also, to ensure we have the correct adult:child safety ratios.
-For this reason, it is a good idea to come prepared to get wet sometimes just up to your ankles or knees, but sometimes more!
+Please expect to participate in your child’s Junior Surf session.
+This may include assistance with beach-based and / or water-based activities.
+In particular, each age-based group must have the correct adult:child safety ratios to ensure the safety of the children in the water.
+Please come prepared to support and encourage your own and other children in a positive way, have fun and get wet – sometimes just up to your ankles or knees, but sometimes more!

-For those Junior Surf members who want to represent the Club and compete in the events of Surf Sport there are a number of carnivals and competitions held throughout the Coromandel and Bay of Plenty regions.
+For those Junior Surf members who want to represent the Club and compete in Surf Sport events, there are a number of carnivals and competitions held throughout the Coromandel and Bay of Plenty regions.
 There are also events in other regions throughout NZ and our members may enter to compete in carnivals in different regions if they wish.
 For more information on carnivals and competitions, download our Guide to Junior Surf Competitions & Carnivals.

 Rookie (Junior) Lifeguard

-If you want more information please contact Sue Stewart, Junior Surf Officer…..Ph: 027 280 8418 or email: email@example.com.
+If you want more information please email: firstname.lastname@example.org.

 For more information on Surf Lifesaving New Zealand and the Junior Surf programme, click here.